tmacoin/tmapostapp/README.md

 File menu: allows users to import, export, and copy fles; in addition, they can view system logs and show peers
 * Stop Message Listener: if this app is stops responding, select this option
-* Import File: select a file to import
+* Import File: select a file to import(see exhibit below)
-* Export File: select a file to export
+* Export File: select a file to export(see exhibit below)
 * View Log: use to identify any issues with app
 * Shop Peers: this list peers connected to the same instance you are connected